sveteok/feedbaker/client/README.md

 ## Optional features (Planned)

+- Anti-spam and rate limiting to prevent spam feedback using CAPTCHA, rate limits, or content analysis
+- Improved logging system
+- Additional authentication providers
-Email notifications for new feedback
+- Email or webhook notifications to notify owners about new feedback or summary completion
-Webhook integration for external apps
-Site-level analytics
+- Feedback analytics to visualize trends, categories, and summary metrics per site
-Dark/light theme for widget
+- Dark/light theme for widget
-Admin dashboard improvements
+- Admin dashboard improvements